German Aircraft in the Great War: development and operations

 Wireless sets, camera systems, and map production were as important as airframes.
 Reliable photography demanded vibration control, exposure discipline, and precise navigation; wireless made artillery cooperation decisive.
 The aviation enterprise became an information enterprise, with aircraft as sensors feeding headquarters cycles measured in hours rather than days.

-The comprehensive documentation of signals and intelligence ensures that information systems are properly recognized.
 These systems demonstrated how aviation provided essential intelligence despite operational constraints.

 Comparative Perspective: Britain and France